 In its press release Panerai doesn’t go into details about the technology used to make the case or the particular type of ceramic, but, looking at the photos, I can make an educated guess that this is an aluminum oxide aka alumina widely used in the aerospace industry and motorsports thanks to its extreme hardness and a remarkably high melting point of 2072 C°.

-Alumina is also sometimes used in bullet-proof vests in form of ceramic tiles glued together to form a XXI-century mail armor, so the choice of the material for this military-themed watch is more than justified.
+Alumina is also sometimes used in bullet-proof vests in the form of ceramic tiles glued together to form a XXI-century mail armor, so the choice of the material for this military-themed watch is more than justified.

-Sporting one of Panerai’s notorious Manifattura movements — the Caliber P.2002/7 in this particular case, a three spring barrel hand-wound movement that the brand has introduced only last year in its attempt to finally get rid of its dependency on ETA-sourced blank mechanisms, — the watch is on the larger side of the family.
+Sporting one of Panerai’s notorious Manifattura movements — the Caliber P.2002/7 in this particular case, a three spring barrel hand-wound movement that the brand has introduced only last year in its attempt to finally get rid of its dependency on ETA-sourced blank mechanisms, — it is on the larger side of the family.

-Although the 31mm x 6.6mm movement is, too, quite large compared to most Swiss made hand-wound calibers, it doesn’t take a great deal of space inside the rugged 47 mm case, which basically means that in this particular the size is dictated primarily by a decision made by the brand’s marketing department: apparently, the market for oversized military-style monsters is still hot.
+Although the 31mm x 6.6mm movement is, too, large compared to most Swiss made hand-wound calibers, it doesn’t take a great deal of space inside the rugged 47 mm case, which means that in this particular the size is dictated primarily by a decision made by the brand’s marketing department: apparently, the market for oversized military-style monsters is still hot.

 Photos: Officine Panerai